bmmlab/emds/README.md

 #### Week 10
 * Install the applications and packages listed in the Getting Started section above.
 * Run the R notebook stan_test.rmd (code/week10).
-* Design an expertiment to elicit a person's time (intertemporal) preferences.
+* Design a laboratory expertiment to elicit a person's time (intertemporal) preferences, based on the article by Andersen et al. above.